andyreych/BusinessIntelligence/README.md

 # Final Project CTS3452
-In this project, me and my team formed by Johana Danton and Decoda Williams decided to use Northwind as a database to create the following reports using business intelligence tools such as Visual Studio, and Microsoft SQL Server.
+In this project, my team formed by Johana Danton , Decoda Williams and myself Andy Rey decided to use Northwind Traders, a fictitious organization that manages orders, products, customers, suppliers, and many other aspects of a small business to acts a sample database to create the reports to solve business tasks using business intelligence tools such as Microsoft SQL Server, and Visual Studio.
+Furthermore, this project is classified in different data analysis phases such as: Ask, Prepare, Process, Analyze, Share, and Act.
+This phases have the goal to communicate our findings to the stakeholders of Northwind Traders in a concise manner and follow a clear path of our data analysis using the skills learned in our Business Intelligence Reporting Services Class (CTS3452).

-# Reports for the final project.
+# Ask phase
 * Sales by Year (1996-1997-1998)
 * Times Sales Data for the year 1997.
 * Pie Charts by Product Category representing sales in percentages for the 1997 year.